chrsbell/Hugo-Blog/content/posts/gameboy-emulation-1/index.en.md

 ---
-title: "GameBoy Emulator Log #1"
+title: "Game Boy Emulator Log #1"
-subtitle: ""
+subtitle: "The Game Boy CPU"
 author: "Chris"
 description: ""
 date: 2021-02-18T18:15:02.751Z
-draft: true
+draft: false
-tags: ["typescript", "emulator", "gameboy"]
+tags: ["typescript", "emulator", "game boy"]
-categories: ["Chip-8"]
+categories: ["Game Boy"]
 DisableComments: false
 featuredImage: "featured-image.jpg"
 ---

-Here, I'll give a brief overview of the GameBoy's processor and how I'm implementing it.<!--more-->
+Here, I'll give a brief overview of the Game Boy's processor and how I'm implementing it.<!--more-->

 ---

 ### CPU Overview

-Before beginning, I knew that GameBoy would be a more difficult system to emulate than Chip-8.
-While researching the system, I've come to appreciate how surprisingly sophisticated its hardware actually is.
+Before beginning, I knew that the Game Boy would be a more difficult system to emulate than Chip-8.
+While researching the system, I've come to appreciate how surprisingly sophisticated its hardware is.
 This video does a great job of explaining it in detail: </br></br>

 {{< youtube RZUDEaLa5Nw >}}</br></br>

-The GameBoy system uses an SM83 microprocessor and decodes/executes opcodes using a fetch-and-execute loop.
+The Game Boy system uses an SM83 microprocessor and decodes/executes opcodes using a fetch-and-execute loop.
 This fetch-and-execute loop differs from the Chip-8's in that the next opcode is fetched in *parallel* with the execution of the current opcode instead of serially.</br></br>

 This means that it requires at least 2 machine cycles to complete a single instruction if writing a serial fetch-and-execute loop, like the one I'm writing.</br></br>